 1/2 cup raw peanuts, crushed

 Combine all the dressing ingredients in a bowl and crush with a pestle or the back of a spoon to release the flavors.
-Taste.
-Adjust the fish sauce to your liking - I prefer more so I usually add extra fish sauce.
+Taste, and adjust the fish sauce to your liking.
 Add the chiles bit by bit until you get the spice level you can handle.